raymond301/LabFreezerTracking/README.md

 2. for blood draw event, add cell concentration.
 Same for all tubes - just one.

-3. for new box page,  Starting Slot & number of tubes/vials.

-4. create box, needs stashing capabilites.

 5. add date field, default to today. add freezer to update page.